The use of CBD among young people

 About the use of CBD among young people, many parents are concerned that their children may use Cannabis, which is why the FDA – the US government agency that regulates food and pharmaceutical products – has spoken out against CBD, claiming that legal hemp may have a number of contraindications.

-Unfortunately, the studies available to us are not long-term, and consequently the occurrence of possible adverse health effects cannot be predicted for some years yet.
+Unfortunately, the available studies to us are not long-term, and consequently the occurrence of possible adverse health effects cannot be predicted for some years yet.

 It has been shown that a high percentage of THC can pose risks for children and young people whose brain development is still in progress, but this has not been demonstrated for CBD.